 - PL-1 Supervisory Workshop — In late spring, a two-day workshop for first-year residents focuses on the upcoming challenges of being a supervisory resident, teacher and team leader.
 Residents also receive a ‘QI Education Overview’ to help prepare them to select their QI Project during their second year and participate in a High Elements Team Building outdoor Adventure Education center.

-- PL-2 Workshop — In the fall, a one-day workshop incorporating teaching techniques and a variety of specialized programs to enhance your training.
+- PL-2 Workshop — In the winter, a one-day workshop incorporating teaching techniques and a variety of specialized programs to enhance your training.

-- PL-3 Workshop — In late summer, a one-day workshop for third-year residents focuses on information needed to transition into medical careers after residency.
+- PL-3 Workshop — In the fall, a one-day workshop for third-year residents focuses on information needed to transition into medical careers after residency.
 Discussions include information about licensure and credentialing, CME, billing and coding, and managed care.